 - What Accidents Should Employees Report?

-- How To Report An Injury To Your Employer
+- How To Report An Accident At Work To Your Employer

 - Why Was The Injury Not Reported?